Are you using e-services yet?Our user friendly online Council Tax, Benefit and Business Rates portal is the easiest way to:

 Apprentice Reduction - From 1 April 2021, the council tax payer will be eligible for a 25% Council Tax Apprentice Reduction if the only other adult resident at the property is an apprentice earning more than £195.01 gross but less than £300 per week gross.

-Single Person Discount (SPD) Review
+Single Resident Discount (SRD) Review

 We continue to review discounts to help identify fraudulent claims.

-Each year, local authorities nationwide receive a high volume of applications for SPD.
+Each year, local authorities nationwide receive a high volume of applications for SRD.
 Some of these applications aren't genuine and just like benefit cheats, these people are falsely claiming reductions in their bills.
 Legislation exists that allows Council Tax cheats to be prosecuted through the courts, in the same way as benefit cheats, and made to pay back the money they owe.